-- 7. If this is the first time the time zone has been modified, complete this step.
+- 7. For Cray XE or Cray XK systems only: If this is the first time the time zone has been modified, complete this step.
 If the time zone has been changed already, skip this step and perform step 8. - a.
 Exit from the root login.

-'''

 smw:~ # exit

-'''